Default Tools - Filesystem¶

 - A working directory (

-TOOL_STUDIO_FS_BASE, default${user.home}/spring-ai-playground/workspace) - the only writable location, and where relative paths resolve.
+spring.ai.playground.tool-studio.fs.base-path, default${user.home}/spring-ai-playground/workspace) - the only writable location, and where relative paths resolve.
 When a tool runs inside a chat, writes are confined to a per-conversation subdirectory of it (<workspace>/<conversationId>/), created on first write and removed when you delete the conversation;listAllowedDirectoriesreports that exact path at runtime.
+This holds however the chat reaches the tool - a fixed selection travels through the built-in MCP server's loopback connection, which carries the conversation identity along with the call.
+A caller with no conversation - an external MCP client invoking the same exposed tools - writes to the working directory root instead.

 So a relative path resolves under the working directory; an absolute path may be read anywhere under a readable root, but writes are confined to the working directory.
 Call listAllowedDirectories first to learn the exact absolute paths before reading or writing.